newnonsick/matchav2/README.md

 *   **Automated Tracking:** Automatically tracks stand-up messages in designated channels, extracting relevant information.
 *   **Daily Summaries:** Sends daily stand-up summaries to team channels, showing who has submitted their stand-up and who hasn't.
 *   **Team Overview:** Provides detailed team overviews for specific dates, including stand-up status and leave information.
-*   **Member Management:** Allows adding and removing members from stand-up tracking within a specific channel.
+*   **Member Management:** Allows adding and removing members from stand-up tracking within a specific channel, and automatically removes inactive members.
 *   **Stand-Up Reports:** Generates comprehensive Excel reports of user stand-ups for a given month, with options to specify users or channels, and send via email or Discord DM.
 *   **Personal Stand-Up Check:** Allows users to check their own monthly stand-up submission status, including days they were on leave.